-You can serve it as an entree for when you have guests over (it’s definitely a crowd pleaser!) or as a main with maybe a side salad.
-I think that some hummus on the side would be perfect for these rolls.
+You can serve it as an entree for when you have guests over (it’s a crowd pleaser!) or as a main with maybe a side salad.
+I think that some hummus on the side would be perfect for these rolls as well.
 You can find the recipe for my easy and delicious hummus in our Free One Week of Meals Cookbook under Breakfast – Garlic Asparagus on Hummus Bread.

 - ½ cup of washed quinoa